Colisweb/scala-opentracing/README.md

 ### Logging all your traces for development

-For development or fast prototyping purposes, you can also use `LoggingTracingContext`, that will log all your operation to the standard output, along with the time every operation took, in milliseconds.
+For development or fast prototyping purposes, you can also use `LoggingTracingContext`, that will log all your operations to the standard output, along with the time every operation took in milliseconds.

 ```scala
 val tracingContextBuilder = LoggingTracingContext[IO]() _